Trixpua/shipping/README.md

 ## Support

-###### Security: If you discover any security related issues, please email trix.pua@msn.com instead of using the issue tracker.
+###### Security: If you discover any security related issues, please open an issue.

-Se você descobrir algum problema relacionado à segurança, envie um e-mail para trix.pua@msn.com ao invés de usar o rastreador de problemas.
+Se você descobrir algum problema relacionado à segurança, por favor abra uma issue.

 Thank you